aarondoet/aarondoet.github.io/Discord/Bots/l0c4lb0t/permissionManagement.md

 ## Rules

 * As long as there is no user and no role in the whitelist, the default permissions apply.
-The user is blocked from the action if he or a role of him is in the blacklist.
+The user is blocked from the action if he or one of his roles is in the blacklist.
 * As soon as you add a role or user to the whitelist, the default permissions are not used anymore.
 * The user whitelist/blacklist is more important than the list for roles.
 When a user has a whitelisted role but he is blacklisted, he can't perform the action.
 * The blacklist has higher priority than the whitelist.
 If a user has a blacklisted and a whitelisted role, he can't perform the action.
-* Users with the permission *Administrator* have all permissions, regardless of any white- or blacklist.
+* Users with the permission *Administrator* have all permissions by default, but they can still get blacklisted.
+* The server owner always has all permissions

 ## Change permissions
 * List permissions for a specific action: `=permissions list <action>`